Ivanbh214/MMAP/README.md

 # Initialling MMAP
--Adjust the parameters in the scritps to the need of your experiments, by default is included the parameters used in https://biorxiv.org/cgi/content/short/2021.05.19.444782v1 (for it, see the tools description)
+-Adjust the parameters in the scritps to the need of your experiments, by default is included the parameters used in https://biorxiv.org/cgi/content/short/2021.05.19.444782v1 (for it, see the tools description).

 In script_1:
 	-Fix the working directory
 	-Fix the merged parameters